There are strict regulations for domestic dog control and you should be aware of the legislation with regards to your domestic animals.

 A farmer also has regulations to consider in relation to the number of working dogs that can be kept on farm.

-It is worth noting that any dog found at large on land being used for livestock related activities can be destoyed.
+It is worth noting that any dog found at large on land being used for livestock-related activities can be destroyed by the landowner.

-Check with your local council about its policies on registration and control of domestic dogs.
+Local council animal control officers are responsible for dealing with dogs at large.
+Your local council can also provide information about policies on registration and control of domestic dogs.